natecermak/unkey/README.md

 TBD.

 ## Version history:
-v1.2 changes:
+v1.2 PCB changes:
-    [ ] switch from teensy 4.1 to t4 for space
+ - [X] switch from teensy 4.1 to t4 for space
+ - [X] add battery monitor circuitry
+ - [X] replicate LiIon charger circuit on it https://github.com/adafruit/Adafruit-USB-LiIon-LiPoly-Charger-PCB/tree/master
+ - [X] switch shift registers to qfn

+ - [ ] add ZIF connector for bare TFT
+ - [ ] redo keyboard layout

-    [ ] add explicit space for screen
+ - [ ] add explicit space for screen
-    [ ] add explicit space for battery
+ - [ ] add explicit space for battery
-    [ ] redo keyboard layout
+ - [ ] add explicit space for transducer
+ - [ ] add explicit space for Qi charger coil + PCB

-    [ ] switch keyboard sensors to qfn for thickness?
+ - [ ] switch keyboard sensors to qfn for thickness?
-    [ ] switch shift registers to qfn
-    [ ] make an attempt at a BOM
+ - [ ] make an attempt at a BOM
+ - [ ] make all passives 0402 for consistency